 Tax deductions for charitable contributions have traditionally been an important consideration when developing a financial and tax strategy.
-But changes brought by the 2017 Tax Cuts and Jobs Act require donors to take a more strategic approach to utilizing the charitable contributions through itemized deductions because the higher standard deduction it instituted reduced the likelihood that donors could benefit from itemization.
+But changes brought by the 2017 Tax Cuts and Jobs Act and further solidified with the One Big Beautiful Bill Act require donors to take a more strategic approach to utilizing the charitable contributions through itemized deductions because the higher standard deduction it instituted reduced the likelihood that donors could benefit from itemization.

 Four strategies for tax-smart giving